-The Department of Foreign Affairs and Trade (DFAT) and the Department of Employment and Workplace Relations (DEWR) work in partnership with the Pacific Labour Facility (PLF) to connect Australian employers with Pacific workers through the PALM scheme.
+The Department of Foreign Affairs and Trade (DFAT) and the Department of Employment and Workplace Relations (DEWR) work together to connect Australian employers with Pacific and Timor-Leste workers through the PALM scheme.

-PALM scheme approved employers can apply to recruit workers in any sector in all regional and rural postcodes, or in agriculture nationally.
+PALM scheme approved employers can apply to recruit workers in any sector in all regional and rural postcodes, in agriculture nationally and in select agriculture-related food product manufacturing sectors.

 To participate in the scheme, employers must demonstrate that there are not enough Australians available to meet their workforce needs.
 Pacific and Timor-Leste workers, their communities and countries benefit greatly from the skills, experience and wages earned while workers are in Australia, and the PALM scheme is strongly supported by both workers and Australian employers.